JohanVanslembrouck/corolib/reading/CORBA-AMI.md

 ## Introduction

+CORBA (Common Object Request Broker Architecture) provides an IDL (Interface Definition Language) that allows specifying an interface that is independent of any programming language.
+IDL has a rather simple syntax that has been inspired by C and C++.

-CORBA (Common Object Request Broker Architecture) has introduced AMI (Asynchronous Method Invocation) in version 2.4 in October 2000.
+CORBA has introduced AMI (Asynchronous Method Invocation) in version 2.4 in October 2000.

 Consider the following interface definition:

     module moduleA